pustotnik/zenmake/docs/buildconf-taskparams.rst

     it is not needed to be set explicitly.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
-    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
+    and/or :ref:`built-in substitutions<buildconf-substitutions-builtin>`
-    variables to set this parameter.
+    to set this parameter.

 .. _buildconf-taskparams-source: